 This page contains brief information about rituximab and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.

 Use in Cancer

-Rituximab is approved to be used alone or with other drugs to treat:
+Rituximab is approved to be used in adults either alone or with other drugs to treat:

 - B-cell non-Hodgkin lymphoma (NHL) that is CD20 positive.

 - It is used alone in patients with follicular lymphoma or low-grade lymphoma that has relapsed or is refractory (doesn’t respond to treatment).

 - It is used with first-line chemotherapy in patients whose NHL has not been treated.

 - It is used alone as maintenance therapy in patients who are having a complete or partial response to rituximab and chemotherapy.